Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention: Performance Evaluation

 \subsubsection{Performance of Decoupled KV Cache Truncation}

 When the context window exceeds its limit, \attname truncates the KV cache directly, thus avoiding the need for re-computation and reducing overhead.
-We evaluate the effectiveness of the way AS used to manage the context overflow.
-Specifically, we compare a baseline approach overflow (OF) that embeds positional encoding within the KV caches, leading to the invalidation of KV caches in the KV caching system.
+We evaluate the effectiveness of the way to manage the context overflow in CA. Specifically, we compare a baseline approach overflow (OF) that embeds positional encoding within the KV caches, leading to the invalidation of KV caches in \storagename.
 OF relegates context overflow to be managed by recomputation.
 This experiment uses 128GB DRAM and 10TB SSD.
-As evident from Figure~\ref{fig:overflow-hitrate}, comparing OF with AS, the hit rates decrease by 17.6\%, 41.5\%, 18.1\%, 18.4\% for LLaMA-13B, LLaMA-65B, LLaMA-70B, and Falcon-40B, respectively.
-This decline is attributed to the fact that if applying OF, every instance of context overflow necessitates context truncation, thereby invalidating the KV caches in the KV caching system.
+As evident from Figure~\ref{fig:overflow-hitrate}, comparing OF with CA, the hit rates decrease by 17.6\%, 41.5\%, 18.1\%, 18.4\% for LLaMA-13B, LLaMA-65B, LLaMA-70B, and Falcon-40B, respectively.
+This decline is attributed to the fact that if applying OF, every instance of context overflow necessitates context truncation, thereby invalidating the KV caches in \storagename.
 This decrease in hit rate subsequently translates to the longer GPU time as shown in Figure~\ref{fig:overflow-time}.

 \attname ensures the validity of the saved KV caches in the system when context overflow happens and promises a higher hit rate and reduced GPU time.
 OF of LLaMA-65B experiences a low hit rate due to its limited 2K context window.
-After serving a conversation of the first turn, the session easily reaches the context window limit, consequently making the associated KV cache invalidate.
+After serving a conversation of the first turn, the session easily reaches the context window limit, consequently making the associated KV cache invalid.
 Subsequently, the following conversations in the same session face KV cache miss.